Report and Consent (Section 29A)

 The easiest way to apply for a Section 29A is online, click the button below to begin your application.

-If you need more information regarding applying for a report and consent for proposed demolition, contact the planning team.
+If you need more information regarding applying for a report and consent for the proposed demolition, contact the planning team.

 A building permit to demolish is required to demolish all or part of a building in the City of Port Phillip, unless exempt.
 Refer to Schedule 3 of the Building Regulations 2018 for exemptions.